Jean Hastert, wife of U.S. Speaker of the House Dennis Hastert, prepares to christen USCGC Mackinaw

 larger close up of the "splash"

-portion of launch cradle grounds the Mackinaw's bow and holds it slightly out of the water
+Portion of launch cradle grounds the Mackinaw's bow and holds it slightly out of the water

 This photo from minutes after the Mackinaw's "splash" was used for the Fall, 2005 cover of U. S. Coast Guard Engineering, Electronics & Logistics Quarterly